Differentially Private Set Union: Policy Laplace algorithm

-The policy is described in Algorithm~\ref{alg:ell1-descent}.
+We will now describe a specific $\ell_1$-contractive policy called \textsc{$\ell_1$-descent}.
+The policy is described in Algorithm~\ref{alg:ell1-descent-ell1-contractive}.
 We will set some \emph{cutoff} $\Gamma$ above the threshold $\rho$ to use in the update policy.
 Once the weight of an item ($H[u]$) crosses the cutoff, we do not want to increase it further.
 In this policy, each user starts with a budget of 1.
-The user uniformly increases $H[u]$ for each $u\in W_i'$ s.t. $H[u]<\Gamma$.
-Once some item's weight reaches $\Gamma,$ the user stops increasing that item and keeps increasing the rest of the items until the budget of 1 is expended.
-To implement this efficiently, the $\Delta_0$ items from each user are sorted based on distance to the cutoff.
-Beginning with the item whose weight is closest to the cutoff $\Gamma$ (but still below the cutoff), say item $u$, we will add $\Gamma-H[u]$ (gap to cutoff for item $u$) to each of the items below the cutoff.
-This repeats until the user's budget of 1 has been expended.
+The user uniformly increases $H[u]$ for each $u\in W$ s.t. $H[u]<\Gamma$.
+Once some item's weight reaches $\Gamma,$ the user stops increasing that item and keeps increasing the rest of the items uniformly until the budget of 1 is expended.

 This policy can also be interpreted as \emph{gradient descent} to minimize the $\ell_1$-distance between the current weighted histogram and the point $(\Gamma,\Gamma,\dots,\Gamma)$, hence the name \textsc{$\ell_1$-descent}.
 Since the gradient vector is 1 in coordinates where the weight is below cutoff $\Gamma$ and $0$ in coordinates where the weight is $\Gamma,$ the \textsc{$\ell_1$-descent} policy is moving in the direction of the gradient until it has moved a total $\ell_1$-distance of at most 1.